Major support for MindShift comes from

 It’s important to note that mental health among certain groups is declining more rapidly than other groups, but equally as important to “understand the causes are likely to be different for individual children,” said Morgan Polikoff, a co-author of the study and professor of education at USC.
 “We don’t want to imply that it’s one or two things that’s causing this crisis…it’s multifaceted.”

-School-based mental health services and advocacy programs, like resources from the National Alliance on Mental Illness (NAMI) and the Youth Mental Health Corps initiative, are some of the solutions that researchers and advocates pointed to to help students experiencing mental health challenges.
+Researchers and advocates pointed to school-based mental health services and student-led advocacy programs, like resources from the National Alliance on Mental Illness (NAMI) and the Youth Mental Health Corps initiative, as some of the ways to help students experiencing mental health challenges.

 What the numbers tell us